Cuypers-Wim/kraken2plot/README.md

 # KrakenPlot

-**A command-line tool for creating beautiful, publication-ready visualizations of Kraken2 taxonomic classification output.**
+**A command-line tool for creating visualizations of Kraken2 taxonomic classification output.**

 ![Version](https://img.shields.io/badge/version-0.1.0-blue) ![License](https://img.shields.io/badge/license-MIT-green)

 ## Overview

-KrakenPlot takes the output from [Kraken2](https://ccb.jhu.edu/software/kraken2/) (a metagenomic sequence classifier) and transforms it into intuitive, colorful stacked bar charts and heatmaps that show the taxonomic composition of your samples.
+KrakenPlot takes the output from [Kraken2](https://ccb.jhu.edu/software/kraken2/) (a metagenomic sequence classifier) and transforms it into stacked bar charts and heatmaps that show the taxonomic composition of your samples.

-Whether you're analyzing wastewater, environmental samples, or other microbial communities, KrakenPlot makes it easy to visualize and compare the taxonomic profiles across multiple samples—no coding required!
+Whether you're analyzing wastewater, environmental samples, or other microbial communities, KrakenPlot makes it easy to visualize and compare the taxonomic profiles across multiple samples!

 ## Features